In The 7th Guest, the spirits of the children who died from The Plague were sealed in dolls. Also, Elinor Knox ends up being turned into a mannequin.

 M'aiq The Liar: "M'aiq was soul trapped once.
 Not very pleasant.
 You should think about that once in a while."

-In the Dawnguard DLC we are introduced (or for longtime fans, re-introduced) to the Soul Cairn.
+The Dawnguard DLC takes it even further, having a sequence in the Soul Cairn, a bleak Spirit World ruled over by the Ideal Masters where soul-trapped sapient souls end up for eternity.
 You think that random bandit's soul you trapped is simply "used up" when you recharge your weapon?
 Think again.
-The moment you do so the soul is sent straight to the Soul Cairn.
+The moment you do so, the soul is sent straight to the Soul Cairn.
 Where they remain.
 For the rest of eternity.
 There is absolutely no hope of escape or rescue.
 Ever.
 Nobody can remove your soul from the Cairn, and since you exist as a pure soul, you cannot even hope for the sweet release of death.
 While you are there, you can expect to be hunted down by undead horrors and have your soul's power drained and utilized for any number of horrific purposes.
-Even those who manage to successfully hide speak of merely being there as hellish; they exist in a constant state of fear, paranoia and spiritual exhaustion, sure that they are constantly being watched by... something.
+Even those who manage to successfully hide speak of merely being there as hellish; they exist in a constant state of fear, paranoia, and spiritual exhaustion, sure that they are constantly being watched by... something.
 The truly unlucky are turned into servants of the "Ideal Masters", the rulers of the Soul Cairn.
 The masters view this as peaceful immortality, but the afflicted souls are left in a state of unending psychological torment, only able to forever curse the beings who have entrapped them so.
+(Legendary in the SequelMorrowind character Jiub is one of the souls who ends up here.)

 Wrathman: "You have taken my life, and given me NOTHING!
 Eternal happiness?
 Life everlasting?
 No!
 Eternal nightmare!
 Death everlasting!
 Nothing now.
 Nothing forever more...
 What does it matter?
 It's not MY fault!
 You said I'd live forever.
 And this is LIFE?
 You CHEATED me!
 I HATE you!"